 In a fascinating interview that Edward Snowden gave he said hypothesized something really interesting about extraterrestrial aliens…

 If we were to receive some kind of radio signal from aliens it would likely be totally unrecognizable because the encoding mechanism of the aliens would be so much more advanced than ours, the density of information would render it indecipherable static to us.

 So it makes quite a bit of sense that dreams are just a pattern in the static.

-We all know that our dreams often have a lot to do with what happened that day and we also know that sleep quality affects how well of our short term gets processed into our long term memory.
+We all know that our dreams often have a lot to do with what happened that day and we also know that sleep quality affects how well our short-term gets processed into our long-term memory.
 I’d love to see a dreaming study done to see if there’s a correlation between quality of sleep and themes from that day’s events showing up in the dream.